-16.3.5 To perform vacuum drying
+17.3.5 To perform vacuum drying

-The connections to the indoor units and to the heat exchanger unit, and all indoor units and the heat exchanger unit itself should also be leak and vacuum tested.
-Keep, if existing, all (field supplied) field valves to the indoor units and to the heat exchanger unit open as well.
+The connections to the indoor units and all indoor units should also be leak and vacuum tested.
+Keep, if existing, all (field supplied) field valves to the indoor units open as well.

 Leak test and vacuum drying should be done before the power supply is set to the unit.
-If not, see "16.3.1 About checking the refrigerant piping" [> 78] for more information.
+If not, see "17.3.1 About checking the refrigerant piping" [▶ 80] for more information.